Accelerated Resolution Therapy in Sandy, UT

 It was discovered by a Psychologist named Francine Shapiro in 1987.
-EMDR uses elements of many therapeutic approaches in combination with eye movements or other forms of rhythmic stimulation to stimulate the brain’s information-processing system.
-The intention of EMDR is to help people process traumatic events and to decrease emotional distress.
-EMDR is based on the theory that when a person is upset by a particular event, their brain cannot process information as it does ordinarily.
+Accelerated Resolution Therapy uses elements of many therapeutic approaches in combination with eye movements or other forms of rhythmic stimulation to stimulate the brain’s information-processing system.
+The intention of Accelerated Resolution Therapy is to help people process traumatic events and to decrease emotional distress.
+Accelerated Resolution Therapy is based on the theory that when a person is upset by a particular event, their brain cannot process information as it does ordinarily.
 A particular moment becomes frozen and remembering an incident/trauma may feel as bad as going through it the first time because the images, sounds, smells, and feelings haven’t changed (EMDRIA, 2000).

 Contact us at New Leaf Counseling in Sandy, UT to learn more about our professional counseling services.